« Letter from Rome: ITALY'S NEW LEFT PARTY, OLD DIVISIONS | Main | MASSIMO CONSOLI, AN ITALIAN GIANT, DIES »

 One of the first to blow the whistle on the Obama gospel music tour was African-American political analyst Earl Ofari Hutchinson, author of "The Emerging Black GOP Majority."
 In an October 20 piece for the Huffington Post entitled, "Obama Should Repudiate and Cancel His Gay Bash Tour, and Do It Now," Hutchinson wrote, "Obama ripped a page straight from the Bush campaign playbook."

-and shill for Bush's reelection at the Republican National Convention in 2004.
+Hutchinson (right) noted that McClurkin's "last effort on the political scene was his song and shill for Bush's reelection at the Republican National Convention in 2004.
 Obama has hitched his string to McClurkin's high-flying gay bash kite in part out of religious belief (he purports to be somewhat of an evangelical), in bigger part because he's falling further and further behind Hillary Clinton with the black vote in South Carolina and everywhere else, and in the biggest part of all because he hopes that what worked for Bush's reelection will work for him."

 Hutchinson added that McClurkin is "popular, and gospel plays big with blacks in South Carolina, especially black evangelicals, and many of them openly and even more of them quietly loathe gays."